-The net discounts and loans of the Bank as of December 31, 2023 accounted for 61% of the total assets.
-Therefore, the assessment of the impairment loss of discounts and loans may have significant impacts on the financial statements.
-Besides assessing the expected credit losses of loans in accordance with IFRS 9 "Financial Instruments", the management of the Bank complies with the "Regulations Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans" and the related regulations (collectively, the Regulations) when assessing the classification of credit assess and recognizing the allowance for possible losses.
+The net discounts and loans of the Company as of December 31, 2023 accounted for 61% of the consolidated total assets.
+Therefore, the assessment of the impairment loss of discounts and loans may have significant impacts on the consolidated financial statements.
+Besides assessing the expected credit losses of loans in accordance with IFRS 9 "Financial Instruments", the management of the Company complies with the "Regulations Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans" and the related regulations (collectively, the "Regulations") when assessing the classification of credit assets and recognizing the allowance for possible losses.

-For the accounting policies and material accounting judgments and estimates regarding the Bank's impairment assessment of loans, refer to Notes 4 and 5 to the financial statements; for the relevant information on the impairment assessment of loans, refer to Note 13 to the financial statements.
+For the accounting policies and material accounting judgments and estimates regarding the Company's impairment assessment of loans, refer to Notes 4 and 5 to the consolidated financial statements; for the relevant information on the impairment assessment of loans, refer to Note 13 to the consolidated financial statements.

 When assessing whether to recognize impairment loss on loans in accordance with the Regulations, the main judgment of the management of the Bank is the assessment of possible loss of the credit assets, including whether the credit assets are classified based on the length of time the loans have been overdue and the value of the collateral.
-Since the amount of impairment assessed under the Regulations is much greater than the amount estimated under IFRS 9 "Financial Instruments", the assessment involves many significant judgments and estimates, the amount is material to the financial statements; therefore, impairment of loans was identified as a key audit matter.
+Since the amount of impairment assessed under the Regulations is much greater than the amount estimated under IFRS 9 "Financial Instruments" and the assessment involves many significant judgments and estimates, the amount is material to the financial statements; therefore, impairment of loans was identified as a key audit matter.

-With respect to the critical judgments, estimates, and assumptions used in the assessment of impairment loss, the main audit procedures we performed were as follows:
+With respect to the critical judgments, estimations, and assumptions used in the assessment of impairment loss, the main audit procedures we performed were as follows:

-- 1. We obtained an understanding of the design of the Bank's relevant internal controls on the impairment assessment of loans. - 2.
-We tested and confirmed that credit assets were classified and evaluated for impairment by the Bank in accordance with the Regulations.
+- 1. We obtained an understanding of the design of the Taiwan Cooperative Bank, Ltd.'s relevant internal controls on the impairment assessment of loans. - 2.
+We tested and confirmed that credit assets were classified and evaluated for impairment by Taiwan Cooperative Bank, Ltd. in accordance with the Regulations.
 The length of time the loans had been overdue and the value of the collaterals were considered in calculating the provision for impairment loss.